DeborahK/Gentle-Introduction-to-HTML/README.md

 # Gentle Introduction To HTML for Beginners
 Files for the "Gentle Introduction to HTML for Beginners" course.

+**If you would like to use this repository in your own work, please fork it before cloning or committing to it.
+Thanks!**

 Links to the courses in this "How to Become a Web Developer" series (YouTube):

 ["Gentle Introduction to Programming for Beginners"](https://www.youtube.com/playlist?list=PLErOmyzRKOCrO9bwM1931IY8S3iWfhrr8)